qbit/mycete/README.md

 - [ ] Error early if our service is enabled and we have invalid credentials.
 (See if there is API for testing?)
 - [X] post images
 - [X] more feedback and user error guards
+- [ ] use constrained memory, not slowly ever growing maps.
+Aka don't be a memory hog
+- [ ] twitter stream to matrix, favorite and reblog